perfsonar/docs/low_cost_nodes.rst

   * ARMv4t and up (armel)
   * ARMv7 and up (armhf)

 We recommend a device with at least 1MB of RAM and 16MB of disk.
+At this point in time, the most extensively tested platform in this category is the `$100 Liva <http://www.ecs.com.tw/ECSWebSite/Product/Product_LIVA_SPEC.aspx?DetailID=1560&LanID=0>`_.

 Installation Instructions
 =========================